 Ishita Sharma was born in Haridwar, India and lives in the United States.
-Following profound experiences of knowing her own wholeness and interconnection with everything, she followed in the footsteps of her ancestors and has dedicated her life to working with clients, so they too can embody the truth of their own perfection and divinity, living from beyond ego-based paradigms.
+Following profound experiences of knowing her own wholeness and interconnectedness with all that is, she followed in the footsteps of her ancestors.
+She has dedicated herself to a life of service to help others embody the truth of their own perfection and divinity, living from beyond ego-based paradigms.

 Ishita has spent her life asking questions that have no answers, pushing curiosity to the edges of knowing, while making and celebrating beauty, truth and wonder!

 Her restless investigations into the fundamentals of being began as a child in the foothills of the Garhwal Himalayas.
 Fascinated by but skeptical of the rich religious and spiritual mythology, she looked for a framework to explain what felt obvious but impossible to explain- the underlying oneness of all things.

 At 18 she took her first flight alone, leaving her homeland and family to move to the US to pursue a multidisciplinary education.
 Questioning the most elemental constructs of life, often taken for granted, drove her explorations of the world, self and humanness through physics, creative writing, art and design.

 Grappling with steel and concrete on one end, and human suffering on another, she quickly encountered the incapacity of her chosen discipline to address the enormity of her longing to serve and address the core of the human condition.
 And the big questions of being remained…

 At age 29, a visit to the Kashmir Himalayas brought her into an unexpected, profound and fundamental shift in consciousness.
 As her I-ness dissolved into pure, aware, loving formlessness, it brought a direct recognition of the underlying wholeness and perfection in all things and events- even our deepest pain and suffering.
 Her deepest intuitions confirmed, she emerged from the experience with a fundamental aspect of herself forever grounded in the loving silence that has still never gone away.